javaducky/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/check-shopping-cart-contents.md

 }
 ```

+If it is the first time that you are calling this endpoint, to see an item into the shopping cart you need first to [Add item into shopping cart](./add-item-into-shopping-cart.md).

 ## Building a Test for This Scenario

 Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /api/cart?sessionId={some-uuid}&currecyCode=` and validate the following properties: